Japan's ancient and mysterious royal regalia

 "The Three Treasures... cannot support the claim of a usurper that he is the true emperor," he offered as an example.
 "If you steal them they are worthless.
 If the imperial line dies out, which is a real possibility (Naruhito has one child, a daughter, though current laws bar women from the throne), they cannot maintain the imperial institution."

-It is, perhaps, fortunate that the regalia does not literally embody the throne's power -- because the originals may not have survived to the present day.
+It is, perhaps, fortunate that the regalia do not literally embody the throne's power -- because the originals may not have survived to the present day.
 Some historians suggest that the mirror was damaged, if not destroyed, in an 11th-century fire, and that little more than fragments remain at the Great Shrine of Ise.
 Similarly, the jewel and sword were believed to have been lost at sea during a battle in the 12th century, though some accounts claim that they were recovered from the Kanmon Straits (or that, in the case of the sword, the lost item was in fact a replica).

 Ongoing fascination